 Our Filmed Entertainment segment produces, finances and distributes motion pictures and other entertainment content under the Paramount Pictures, Paramount Vantage, Paramount Classics, Insurge Pictures, MTV Films, and Nickelodeon Movies brands.
 Paramount also acquires films for distribution and has distribution relationships with third parties, including DreamWorks Animation SKG, Inc. ("DreamWorks Animation").
-In fiscal year 2011, Paramount distributed the final two theatrical titles under its distribution arrangement with MVL Productions LLC ("Marvel"), now a subsidiary of The Walt Disney Company.

-In general, motion pictures produced, acquired and/or distributed by our Filmed Entertainment segment are exhibited theatrically domestically and internationally, followed by their release in various windows on DVD and Blu-ray, video-on-demand, subscription video-on-demand, pay and basic cable television, broadcast television and syndicated television, and, in some cases, by other exhibitors such as airlines and hotels (the "distribution windows").
-In fiscal year 2011, the Filmed Entertainment segment theatrically released in domestic and/or international markets Transformers: Dark of the Moon, Super 8, True Grit and Rango, among others.
-Paramount also distributed Marvel's Thor and Captain America: The First Avenger and DreamWorks Animation's Kung Fu Panda 2 and Megamind.
+In general, motion pictures produced, acquired and/or distributed by our Filmed Entertainment segment are exhibited theatrically domestically and internationally, followed by their release in various windows on DVDs and Blu-ray discs, electronic sell-through (e.g., download-to-own), video-on-demand, subscription video-on-demand, pay and basic cable television, broadcast television and syndicated television, and, in some cases, by other exhibitors such as airlines and hotels (the "distribution windows").
+In fiscal year 2012, the Filmed Entertainment segment theatrically released in domestic and/or international markets Mission: Impossible - Ghost Protocol, Paranormal Activity 3, The Dictator, The Adventures of Tintin and Hugo, among others.
+Paramount also distributed DreamWorks Animation's Madagascar 3: Europe's Most Wanted and Puss in Boots.